elmomoilanen/Halloc/README.md

-# Halloc - manage heap memory in C #
+# Halloc - heap memory allocator in C #

-Heap memory allocator.
+To be added.

 ## Install ##